 If your plan is to call the insurance company, we recommend holding off until you speak with an attorney.
 This is because, unfortunately, conversations with an insurance adjuster often do more harm than good: even when you speak thoughtfully, the adjuster may twist your words to suggest you had some fault in the accident—which can cost you some or all of your settlement!

-The best solution is to contact an experienced car accident lawyer in Jonesboro.
+The most effective solution is to contact an experienced car accident lawyer in Jonesboro.
 At the CEO Lawyer Personal Injury Law Firm, we offer free consultations; we’ll review your accident details, answer your questions, and help you understand the options for pursuing compensation.

 What Should You Do After a Car Accident?